quy267/Daily-challenge-in-CodeSignal-and-LeetCode/README.md

 # Daily-challenge-in-CodeSignal-and-LeetCode
-Solve problems by my solution daily in CodeSignal and LeetCode
+Solve problems with my solution daily in CodeSignal and LeetCode